crossplane/docs/content/v1.11/getting-started/introduction.md

 to create the same types of resources, independent of each other.
 The compute resources of team-A are unique to the compute resources of team-B.

-Directly creating _Custom Resources_ requires cluster-wide permissions, shared with all teams.
+Directly creating _Composite Resources_ requires cluster-wide permissions, shared with all teams.
 _Claims_ create the same set of resources, but on a namespace level.
 {{< /hint >}}